 When the natural circadian rhythm of the skin is disturbed, your skin cannot recover as effectively from daytime damage.
 Waste products can build up and cause further damage to the skin cells.
 New cells are not made as rapidly, giving skin a duller and older appearance.
 If DNA repair does not occur, the mutations and damage over time can lead to health concerns like skin cancer.
 The negative effects gradually build up over time, leading to noticeable damage over a lifetime.
 It does not take a lot to disturb the circadian rhythm of skin cells; exposure to elements and pollutants at night or simply not getting adequate sleep can interfere with these vital processes.

 Preventing Aging by Working With Internal Clocks

 Understanding the chronobiology of your skin can allow you to prevent damage and also to develop skincare routines that complement your internal clock.
 Dermatologists recommend that people use external skin products that prevent damage during the day, such as sunscreen and gentle moisturizers.
 At night, external skin products that assist in damage repair, such as retinol and alpha and beta hydroxy acids, will have more effects.
-In addition, certain lifestyle changes and the addition of a chronobiology-based dietary supplement that promotes skin health can help your skin to rejuvenate itself.
+In addition, certain lifestyle changes and the addition of a chronobiology-based dietary supplement can have positive effect on the skin.
 Getting high-quality sleep at night consistently allows more stable circadian rhythms.
 Preventing nighttime exposure to toxins, such as cigarette smoke and weather, protects skin at a time when it is most prone to damage.